Parth09P/Healthcare-Chatbot/README.md

 request to Dr. [Doctor's Name].*'  is displayed to the user.
 Initially, the idea was to display a pop-up toast message beneath the chat box stating '*Patient [Name] is requesting an appointment change from [current time] to [requested time]*'.
 Due to time constraints, the part of the requirement is not implemented.
 Instead, a similar message is printed in the terminal.
 ![Reschedule](./images/reschedule.png)

-If a user asks something that is not related to the healthcare domain, the bot will respond with a message stating that its designed to assist with health-related inquiries only.
+If a user asks something that is not related to the healthcare domain, the bot will respond with a message stating that it's designed to assist with health-related inquiries only.
 ![Irrelevant](./images/irrelevant.png)

 ## Acknowledgements